-Lauren Parker heads into the 2019 ITU Para-triathlon World Cup in Devonport, Tasmania, this weekend with a huge boost of confidence after taking top honours at the 2019 OTU Para-triathlon Oceania Championships last Sunday (24 February).
+Lauren Parker heads into the 2019 International Triathlon Union Para-triathlon World Cup in Devonport, TAS, on Saturday (2 March) with a huge boost of confidence, after taking top honours at the 2019 Oceania Triathlon Union Para-triathlon Oceania Championships in Newcastle, NSW, last weekend.

 “With the Devonport World Cup race coming up on Saturday, I guess it’s a bit of a challenge lining up for two races in the same week, but I can’t wait to get stuck in and hopefully keep the momentum going.

 “Devonport last year was my first full Para-triathlon event.
 I feel that race played an important part in the journey to where I am now with my racing, and where I’m hoping to get to.
 I’m looking forward to giving it another crack this year and hopefully just keep improving every time I race.”

 The World Cup will also feature Paralympic golden girl Katie Kelly (PTVI) and her 2016 teammates Kate Doughty (PTS5) and Nic Beveridge (PTWC), as well as two-time world champion and Commonwealth Games silver medallist Emily Tapp (PTWC), and dual world champion Sally Pilbeam (PTS4).

 Returning to racing after the birth of her son, Henrik, in July last year, Doughty will be aiming for another good performance after last week’s gold in the women’s PTS5.
 She will be joined by Australian newcomer Molly Wallace and Petra Lévay from Hungary.